 Skill: Altering Code

 For example, sometimes there are different coding tools that will do a job more efficiently than others.
-Altering code to make it useful in different software or in a different language can, in the long run, be more efficient.
+Altering code to make it useful in different program or in a different language can, in the long run, be more efficient.

 While the same outcome can be obtained with a single line of code in a spreadsheet.

-Skill: Describing the Impact of Changes on Code
+Skill: Describing the Impact of Altering Code